lauracutting/typetune/_posts/2020-10-06-mtv-the-visualization-of-music.md

   - Media
   - TV
 ---
 MTV was introduced as a 24/7 music video channel in 1981, a time when the visualization of music was still an emerging concept.
-The channel’s bold logo and the spotlighting of artists saw a shift in music production, providing a fresh, youthful perspective and catalysing the dominance of the music video in pop culture.
+The channel’s bold logo and the spotlighting of artists saw a shift in music production, providing a fresh, youthful perspective - catalysing the dominance of the music video in pop culture.

 The 3D 'M' comprises most of the MTV logo.
 Helvetica, the font used, is heavily weighted to give an impact.
 A high width has been used to show its stability whilst maintaining a modern feel, vital during the launch of it as it was a new idea.